robb-romans/docs-repo-template/rst/getting-started-content-architecture/readme.md

 ##Integrate use cases

-Integrate your use cases into the Getting Started Guide by adding them at the same level (H1) as the **Prerequisites*, *Send API requests*, *Authenticatee*  Nest use case example topics under the intro topic(s).
+Integrate your use cases into the Getting Started Guide by adding them at the same level (H1) as the **Prerequisites*, *Send API requests*, *Authenticate*.
+Then, nest the use case example topics under the intro topic(s).

 Like most things with Sphinx, you can create this architecture in different ways.